-If your kids are as character crazy as mine are (umm, which kid isn’t!?), I highly recommend a character dining experience.
-Yes it is pricey, but it is a really cool experience (for all involved)!
+If your kids are as character crazy as mine are (umm, who isn’t!?), I highly recommend a character dining experience.
+Yes, it’s pricey, but it is a really cool experience (for all involved).

 Tip: Try the Pinacolava!

-There are also plenty of opportunities to see your favorite characters throughout both parks for free, although you will most likely end up standing in another line to do so.
+There are also plenty of opportunities to see your favourite characters throughout both parks for free, although you will most likely end up standing in yet another line to do so.

 If you are on the hunt for a specific character, use Disneyland’s website ‘Finding Mickey‘ to help locate their whereabouts.

-If you are visiting the park for a special occasion (a birthday, first time visit, etc.) head to Main Street City Hall to receive a free celebratory button.
-The characters are very well rehearsed in making sure they notice someone wearing a special pin, and will often take the time to talk to your child about it.
+If you are visiting the park for a special occasion (a birthday, or a first-time visit, etc.) head to Main Street City Hall to receive a free celebratory button.
+The characters are very well-rehearsed in making sure they notice someone wearing a special pin, and will often take the time to talk to your child about it.

 So my suggestion to you is to wait until your children are tall enough to go on the majority of the rides.
 It will save you a lot of grief, and you will get more out of the price of your ticket!

-If you have some further tips and tricks of your own that you wish to share, please feel free to do so in the comments.
+If you have any further Disneyland tips and tricks of your own that you wish to share, please feel free to do so in the comments.

-Or, at the very least, let me know what your favorite ride at either park is!
+Or, at the very least, let me know what your favourite ride at either park is!